jmattheis/goverter/docs/guide/enum.md

 ## Disable enum detection and conversion

-To disable enum detection and conversion, add `enum no` to the converter.
+To disable enum detection and conversion, add `enum no` to the converter or a method converting enums.

 ::: details Example (click me)
 ::: code-group